wreedpalmer/modeling-stock-returns/README.md

 - *Note: all my work for this project is contained in `model_volatility.ipynb`*
 - **Process the data:** identify potential data issues and clean the data accordingly
 - **Explore the data:** look at the overall distribution and time-series dynamics of the data
-- **Design a prediction model:** try to predict future stock returns based on all information available in the data, while prioritizing the following:
+- **Develop a predictive model** for future (1-day-ahead) stock returns based on all information available in the data, while prioritizing the following:
    - avoid MARKET exposure
    - avoid SIZE exposure
    - avoid look-ahead bias.